dwillmore/bitmath/Readme.md

 ## Functions
 - transpose -- This set of functions take a 64bit variable which describes an 8x8 matrix and transposes it across either the right or left diagonal.
 Versions are available for machines with 32 bit or 64 bit integers.
+- popcount -- These functions calculate the number of set bits in a 32 or 64 bit quantity.